stavan24/React-Notes/11Context-Api-With-Two-Projects/Readme.md

 }
 ```

-✔ Clean
-✔ Simple
-✔ Modern React way

 ---

-## 🔄 How Context Works Internally
+# 🔄 How Context Works

 1. Context stores a value
 2. Provider gives the value
 3. Components subscribe using `useContext`
-4. When value changes → all subscribed components re-render
+4. When value changes → components re-render

 ---

-## ⚡ Context with State
+# ⚡ Context with State

-Most of the time, Context is used with `useState`.

 ```jsx
 function AppProvider({ children }) {